 910.3.2.1 Basic Requirements (MUTCD 2L.01)

 Standard.
-DMSs shall display only traffic operational, regulatory, warning and guidance information except that they may also be used to display safety messages, transportation-related messages, emergency homeland security messages, and America’s Missing: Broadcast Emergency Response (AMBER) alert messages.
-Advertising messages shall not be displayed on DMSs or its supports or other equipment.
+DMSs shall display only traffic operational, regulatory, warning, and guidance information except that they may also be used to display safety messages, transportation-related messages, emergency homeland security messages, America’s Missing: Broadcast Emergency Response (AMBER) Alert messages, and Blue Alert messages.
+Advertising messages shall not be displayed on DMSs or their supports or other equipment.

 Guidance.
 DMSs should not promote commercial events or entities and should not repeat guide sign, regulatory sign or warning sign messages.